Infant feeding: Promoting immunity

-Colostrum is a great source of nutrition for a newborn baby, it is a thick yellow fluid that the mother produces first after birth.
+Colostrum is a great source of nutrition for a newborn baby; it is a thick yellow fluid that the mother produces first after birth.
 It has valuable nutrition that aids the baby with building immunity because it helps destroy disease-causing viruses.
-Other benefits of colostrum include: prevention of jaundice, aiding the baby in passing their first stool, building a strong immune system, providing a great number of vitamins and protein, and prevents low blood sugar in babies.
+Other benefits of colostrum include: prevention of jaundice, aiding the baby in passing its first stool (meconium), building a strong immune system, providing a great number of vitamins and protein, and prevents low blood sugar in babies.
 Overall, the sticky, thick, yellow liquid called colostrum has many benefits for a newborn baby which can be only provided to the baby through breastfeeding.

-Breast milk also contains much more protein than cow's milk.
-It contains 60% protein whereas cow's milk contains only 40% protein.
+Breast milk also contains much more protein than cow's milk: it contains 60% protein whereas cow's milk contains only 40% thereof.
 Protein is very important for infants because they need more protein per pound than adults do.
-For the first few months of their life, this protein must come from breast milk or infant formula, it cannot come from cow's milk.
+For the first few months of their life, this protein must come from breast milk or infant formula; it cannot come from cow's milk.
 One specific protein that breast milk has is lactoferrin, which is bacteriostatic, meaning it prevents the growth of harmful bacteria.
 Without this protein, the baby cannot produce the immunity that its body desperately needs, resulting in a higher risk of disease and malnutrition.
 Breast milk provides the best source of protein for an infant.

-Another immunoglobulin breast milk provides to the infant is known as IgG.
-IgG provides passive immunity from the mother to the infant.
-This means that antibodies for common childhood diseases like diphtheria, measles, poliomyelitis, and rubella are passed onto the infant naturally, if the mother was immunized for these diseases in her lifetime.
-The infant is then protected for about 3 months, just enough time to protect them until they receive their first immunizations at 2 months.
+Another immunoglobulin breast milk provides to the infant is known as IgG, which provides passive immunity from the mother to her child; this means that antibodies for common childhood diseases—like diphtheria, measles, poliomyelitis, and rubella—are passed onto the infant naturally, if the mother was immunized for these diseases in her lifetime.
+The infant is then protected for about 3 months, just enough time to protect it until it receives its first immunizations at 2 months of age.

 Promoting intelligence

-Parents generally want their child to be as smart as possible and to excel in school.
-Breastfeeding an infant can increase their intelligence throughout life.
-Mothers who exclusively breastfed their child have a higher chance of increasing their child's intelligence.
-Studies have shown that infants that are breastfed for six months versus infants who were only breast fed for one month have a higher intelligence score.
-Those children tend to have a higher intelligence score in the third and fifth grades.
-Their intelligence scores are also higher at the age of 15 years.
-Breastfeeding aids in the development of cognitive maturity which leads to a higher intelligence.
-However, this only correlated to those children who were exclusively breastfed by their mothers as infants.
+Parents generally want their child to be as intelligent as possible and to excel at school; breastfeeding can increase a child's intelligence throughout life.
+Exclusively breastfed children have a higher chance of possessing higher intelligence later in life.
+Studies have shown that infants that are breastfed for six months versus infants who were only breast fed for one month have a higher intelligence-score.
+Those children tend to have increased intelligence-scores in the third and fifth grades; such scores are also higher at the age of 15 years.
+Breastfeeding aids in the development of cognitive maturity, which leads to a higher intelligence; however, this only correlated to those children who had been exclusively breastfed.